-Gemma Collins Viral In Huge Shoulder Pads — Orange Is The New Linebacker?
+Gemma Collins Viral In Huge Shoulder Pads: Orange Is The New Linebacker?
 [Opinion]

 — C M (@ColeMaloney) July 20, 2017

 Another fan wrote, “@missgemcollins oi what’s this you signed for the Denver Broncos?”.
 (Sorry, Gemma!).”

 There were plenty of references to Adam Sandler in the movie Water Boy.
 The majority of the references to the British beauty’s dress were to “American football” players and the game.
 Someone took the full-length picture that Gemma posted of herself and turned it sideways.
 They then posted a goldfish, the same size as her, next to her picture to point out the resemblance.

 [Featured Image by Featureflash Photo Agency/Shutterstock]